 How much are property prices expected to increase in Santa Ana in 2026?

-As of early 2026, property prices in Santa Ana are expected to increase by approximately 4% to 7% over the calendar year, with the central estimate around 5-6% for mainstream residential segments.
+As of 2026, residential property prices in Santa Ana are expected to increase by about 11% for the full year, although growth should cool in the second half of the year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Santa Ana.